 This would include a pre-established curing time frame that would allow all coatings within the test to reach FULL crosslink density.
 Because even after IR curing, most all coatings with varying chemistry types, require additional time to fully outgas before they are fully stable.

 - C) Document the surface hardness values of the substrates after applied coatings have fully cured.

 - D) COMPARE & DISPLAY the difference, in a chart of all the coatings tested, between:

 The Hardness Values of the Surfaces Post Coating Application

 The empirical data of the original paint ‘hardness’ values alone would absolutely legitimize this test.
-Detailers would instantly know which of the tested paints had the tendencies to be ‘ultra soft’ or agreeable to work with.
+Experienced detailers would instantly know which of the tested paint systems had tendencies toward being ‘soft’ and difficult to polish or agreeable to work with.

 Secondly, the ‘hardness’ data of the coatings, once applied and fully cured, would show the true nature of the enhancement capability of each coating formulation.
 Of course the ‘softer’ the paint substrate at the onset, the more difficulty a coating would have toward improved hardness gains.
 Just as it is much more difficult to instantly improve the hardness of a stick of butter, left out overnight, than it is a soft piece of wood from the hardware store.